cardano-foundation/CIPs/CIP-Registration/CIP-Registration.md

 A Catalyst registration transaction are a regular Cardano transaction with a specific transaction metadata associated with it

-Notably, there should be two entries inside the metadata map:
+Notably, there should be three entries inside the metadata map:

 Voting key registration
 ```